AndreRH/hangover/README.md

 Or get it on [__Pi-Apps__](https://github.com/Botspot/pi-apps/)

 __Termux__ packages can be found in the [Termux User Repository](https://github.com/termux/termux-packages/tree/master/x11-packages/hangover-wine).

-__Alpine__ package can be found in the [Alpine Testing Repository](https://gitlab.alpinelinux.org/alpine/aports/-/tree/master/testing/hangover-wine).
-It's only hangover-wine without box64cpu.dll for now, but you can copy over box64cpu.dll and/or libwow64fex.dll from extracted debian packages or compile them yourself.

 ### How to build
 For build instructions see [here](docs/COMPILE.md).